OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 This one is even simpler.
 Pop to your profile, click **Add works**, then **+Add manually**.
 A box should pop up that enables you to enter information as you need.
 This is generally best for items that don't get integrated using the other two techniques.
 Try to add as much detail here as possible to be comprehensive.

-Allowing trusted organizations to add information to your record ensures the data connected with your ORCID iD is authoritative and trustworthy, as well as saving you time entering information manually.
+Allowing trusted organizations to add information to your record ensures the data connected with your ORCID profile is authoritative and trustworthy, as well as saving you time entering information manually.
 The organization which added the work to your record will be listed as the source of the item.
 Often, when your work is indexed in one of these organizations, it will automatically integrated with your profile, helping to keep everything up to date.

 <br/>